 - 10 Most Desirable Movie Posters to Have in Your Collection

-Plus we have an awesome Newsletter that is dedicated to movie poster design and collecting education.
-We only send out the newsletter when we have important and useful content to share and never send spam!
+Plus, we have an awesome newsletter dedicated to movie poster design and collecting education.
+We only send out the newsletter when we have meaningful and valuable content to share and never send spam!

-Plus we are working on an online class dedicated to Movie Poster Design education and you will be notified when available should you choose to sign up.
-Sign up to the Newsletter here.
+Plus, we are working on an online class dedicated to Movie Poster Design education, and you will be notified when available should you choose to sign up.
+Sign up for the newsletter here.